Low dose Naltrexone (LDN)

 Educating Patients on LDN Treatment

-Patients should be informed about why they're taking LDN, the possible side effects, and the significance of following the prescribed doses.
+Patients should be informed about the reasons for using LDN, possible side effects, and the significance of following the doses.

 Compliance and Monitoring Strategies

-Keeping up with check ins to evaluate how well the treatment is working and any potential side effects can assist in fine tuning dosages and ensuring patients follow their treatment plans.
-The use of medical records can be beneficial, for tracking patient advancements and efficiently overseeing their treatment strategies.
+Ensuring check-ins to evaluate how well the treatment is working and any potential side effects can assist in fine-tuning medication doses and enhancing patient adherence.
+Leveraging medical records can support the tracking of patient advancements and the efficient coordination of treatment strategies.

 XIII.
 Clinical Research and Future Directions